jarlandi/sna/laboratory/session-1/ps01_cytoscape_basics.md

 * `File > Import > Network from File ...`
 * Select `us_companies_ownership.csv`
-* Click `OK` and accept default import (it might take a minute)
+* Click `OK` and accept default import (it should take less than a minute)
 * [**REPORT**] Do you see more than one connected component?
 What do connected components represent in this graph?
-* [**REPORT**] Include a brief commentary on large-degree nodes in this graph, which are they?
+* [**REPORT**] Include a brief commentary on large-degree nodes in this graph, which are they or where are they located in the graph?
 What do those nodes represent?
-* To be done at home (:warning: it might take up to 20 minutes in a 8-core CPU): `Layout > Edge Weighted Spring Embedder`
+* To be done at home (
+:warning: The next might take up to 20 minutes in a 8-core CPU (so better if you do this out of laboratory): `Layout > Edge Weighted Spring Embedder`
 * [**REPORT**] Include this graph in your report.

 # 2. Editing node and edge styles